kenovienadu/gmc_css_checkpoint_2/README.md

 ## Usage

-This project is a simple, static website that showcases a [brief description, e.g., personal portfolio, product page, blog, etc.].
+This project is a simple, static website clone of www.docsplanner.com.
 It includes responsive styles powered by Tailwind CSS for a clean and modern design.

 ## Technologies